 It is unlawful to operate a vehicle while under the influence of alcohol or drugs in California.
-Whereas most first DUI crimes are prosecuted as misdemeanors, a drunk or drugged driving offense can be a felony.
-Being charged with a felony drunk or drugged driving offense can be overwhelming.
+Whereas most first DUI crimes are prosecuted as misdemeanors, driving under the influence can also be a felony.
+Being charged with a felony can be overwhelming.
 The consequences, if found guilty, may stay with you for your entire life.

 With the help of a skilled DUI defense attorney, you may avoid these penalties.
-The attorney may be capable of having your charges dismissed, so you don’t face any consequences, or have them reduced so you can face lenient punishments.
+The attorney may be able to have your charges dismissed, so you don’t face any consequences, or have them reduced so you can face lenient punishments.
 If you are in Santa Ana, attorneys at Darwish Law can help you build a solid defense for your felony DUI charges.
 Contact us as soon as you get arrested so we can have ample time to evaluate your case.
-It is critical to understand when you might be at the danger of facing felony DUI charges, which this article explains.
+It is critical to understand when you might be in danger of facing felony DUI charges, which this article explains.

 Ways in Which a California DUI Can be a Felony

 In California, felony drunk or drugged driving charges could occur in three different ways.
 Each has different potential consequences, but their penalties are generally similar.
 Let’s look at the instances that a DUI offense can be a felony.

 - DUI Causing Injury/Death

 When someone else suffers an injury or dies because you drove while intoxicated and either additionally violated another vehicle code or operated the vehicle negligently, prosecutors may charge you with felony DUI in any of these three ways: